 Unperturbed by this development, Sora challenges whatever was left of the team to a basketball game.
 Despite being a whole foot shorter than most of the team, Sora’s unquestionable passion for basketball reignites the squad.
 Slowly but surely, the players on the team rediscover their will to play basketball.

 What makes Ahiru no Sora so good?
 Well, just like Slam Dunk, the anime is rooted in reality.
 Passionate hoop heads might prefer watching basketball without crazy superpowers, and Ahiru no Sora fits right in.
 The plot, while being generic in essence, is also unique in that the good guys don’t always win.
-You feel that Sora and Kuzuryuu High aren’t the best instantly: they get beat down multiple times in the series.
-There’s no power of friendship that bails them out.
+Sora and Kuzuryuu High’s struggle feels genuine throughout, meaning you can get really emotional during the highs and lows of their journey.

-If you like a realistic take on basketball anime that has visuals apt for this time (though still underwhelming, in my opinion), they go try watching Ahiru no Sora.
-It’s one of the best sports animes out there today.
+If you like a realistic take on basketball anime that has visuals apt for this time (though still a little underwhelming, in my opinion), then definitely give Ahiru no Sora a shot.

 5. Dear Boys (Hoop Days) (2003)